What Does Possession is Nine-Tenths of the Law Mean?

-Possession is nine-tenths of the law is a common expression, especially in criminal cases, but it is not an actual legal principle.
+Possession is nine-tenths of the law is a common expression, especially in criminal cases.
+But it is not an actual legal principle.
 It was first used in property ownership disputes, implying that the person currently occupying and using the property has ownership rights.
 Possession satisfied nine of the eleven points that constituted proof of ownership.
+Our experienced criminal defense attorneys in Colorado Springs explain how the term works in various cases and whether it has any legal merit.

-The phrase means that when someone physically possesses something, there is a stronger legal claim that it belongs to them than anyone else.
 In other words, custody presumes ownership.
 The phrase is used in reference to being caught committing a crime.
 For example, if the police arrest you for possessing drugs, they might say, “Possession is nine-tenths of the law.”

 Does Possession Mean Ownership?

 Just because you possess something doesn’t mean you own it, but the general assumption is that someone in possession is most likely the owner.
 For example, if you borrow a friend’s car, you’ll be in its possession, but that doesn’t transfer the car’s ownership to you.
+Possession laws are complex, even for attorneys and judges.
+The burden of proof lies with prosecutors pressing charges against you for illegal possession.
+It’s important to consult skilled criminal defense lawyers who can defend you against the charges.

 What Are the Different Types of Possession Under Possession is Nine-Tenths of Law?

-Possession can have various meanings, depending on how and when it is.
 The first type is actual possession, which is when a person is found to have physical custody or control of something.
 For example, when you have clothes or shoes on, you actually possess the items.

 Constructive Possession

-This type of possession is common in criminal cases to expand the meaning of possession, which may include items not in the actual physical custody of the possessor.
+On the other hand, constructive possession is common in criminal cases to expand the meaning of possession, which may include items not in the actual physical custody of the possessor.
 Constructive possession implies that a person has the knowledge of and ability to control an object, even if not physically in contact with the object.

 Criminal Possession